 Driving without car insurance coverage in Michigan is illegal and comes with consequences.
 Michigan drivers who cannot show proof of car insurance may have their license suspended by the Secretary of State.
 To get your license reinstated, drivers might need to secure an SR-22 and pay a fine.
 If a driver does not show proof of insurance within a designated time frame, the Secretary of State has the right to cancel their car’s license plates.

 Additional auto insurance coverage options in Michigan

-Although Michigan drivers are only required to carry liability and no-fault insurance, many drivers choose to purchase optional coverages.
+Although Michigan drivers are only required to carry liability, PIP, and PPI coverages, many drivers choose to purchase optional coverages.
 Buying optional coverages will increase your car insurance premium, but you will get more protection.
 Here are some of the most common add-on coverages available to drivers in Michigan:

 - Collision insurance: Collision insurance pays to repair your vehicle’s damages after a covered accident.
 Collision insurance does not pay to repair another driver’s car if you cause an accident.

 - Comprehensive insurance: Comprehensive insurance pays to repair your vehicle’s damages after non-accident incidents, like floods and falling objects.
 This coverage also pays for vehicle theft.